Walmart, Microsoft team up in bid for TikTok's US assets

 |MICROSOFT CORP.

-“We are confident that a Walmart and Microsoft partnership would meet both the expectations of US TikTok users while satisfying the concerns of US government regulators,” the company said.
+“We are confident that a Walmart and Microsoft partnership would meet both the expectations of US TikTok users while satisfying the concerns of US government regulators,” Walmart said.

 Microsoft did not immediately respond to FOX Business’ request for comment.